Chicago's rapper Taurus "Polo G" Bartlett was in jail when his song

 his debut album Die a Legend (Columbia, 2019) made it even more

-accessible with quasi-ballads such as Pop Out.
-The streamlined production
+accessible with quasi-ballads such as Pop Out, another classic of

 helped his articulate, cold, carefully composed stories, a

 documentary, hagiographic rendition of life in the trenches of the black ghetto,

 delivered in a melancholy sing-rapping style, a cross between Drake